+Make content relevant to the reader to gain revenue.
 I guess I need to look at Google Analytics and blog more of what people want.

 - Page RPM – Page revenue per thousand impressions (RPM) is calculated by dividing your estimated earnings by the number of page views you received, then multiplying by 1000.